Reduce Your Risk

 Speaking with a dietitian can also help get you started on the right path.
-Find an accredited practising dietitian at the Dietitians Association of Australia.
+Find an accredited practising dietitian at the Dietitians Australia.

 I am now just finishing up a week of recovery - I've never done such little exercise!!
 I've had 2 swims and that's about it!!
 See you at the HBF run!